treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 ## Reference Implementation Pipeline

 1. **Graph construction**: Create virtual nodes for each unique label/category.
-   Virtual nodes contain features only at their rank (e.g., title nodes have rank-0 features), while documents contain features at all ranks.
+   Virtual nodes contain features only at their rank (e.g., category nodes have rank-0 features), while documents contain features at all ranks.
 Compute all edge weights via the unified similarity function with exponential rank decay, ensuring documents connecting to many virtual nodes don't overwhelm the